 The goal of Professor Jensen’s project is to develop a predictive understanding of such “leaking flows” and how transitions occur between different types of flow, including spouting, dribbling, and spontaneously starting and stopping.
 This grant will support multiple undergraduate research students for full- and part-time research through fall 2023.
 (October 2020)

 Ralph Morrison, Assistant Professor of Mathematics, was awarded a $4,000 AMS-Simons Travel Grant.
-Professor Morrison will use this two-year grant to visit collaborators to work on his research on tropical geometry.
+Professor Morrison will use this grant to visit collaborators to work on his research on tropical geometry.
 Tropical mathematics begins by replacing the usual rules of arithmetic (addition and multiplication) with new ones (taking a minimum, and addition), which helps to solve optimization problems, including scheduling and job assignments.
 Professor Morrison researches some of the geometric shapes that are defined by polynomial equations in this tropical setting, which are called tropical curves.
 In particular, he works on studying what structures tropical curves can have, and on how to relate them to the more standard algebraic curves that we are used to.
 (July 2019)

 Ondine Chavoya, Professor of Art, has received a $65,000 Getty Scholarship, which will support Professor Chavoya’s 2021-2022 academic year residency at the Getty Institute and his research on Latinx visual culture, specifically the interactions between art, social space, and the urban environment.
 More information about this grant award and Professor Chavoya’s research is available here.
 (April 2020)